MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 > [!NOTE]
 > If **Ignore the orientation of pictures** is checked, the width and height of the specified size _may_ be swapped to match the orientation (portrait/landscape) of the current image.
 In other words: If checked, the **smallest** number (in width/height) in the settings will be applied to the **smallest** dimension of the picture.
 Regardless if this is declared as width or height.
 The idea is that different photos with different orientations will still be the same size.

+### Auto width/height

+You can leave the width or height empty.
+This will honor the specified dimension and "lock" the other dimension to a value proportional to the original image aspect ratio.

 ### Fallback encoding